 Most people’s purpose in learning Japanese is to be able to communicate with Japanese people.
 To be fluent in Japanese, you need to actually talk with people.
 We recommend making a Japanese friend and talking to them in Japanese.
 Depending on the area you live, you may think it’s difficult to find a Japanese person, but you can search if there is a Japanese community in your area, or you can find a language partner online as well.
 If it’s possible, We recommend that you actually go to Japan and communicate with local people.
 You may make some mistakes or you may not hear what they say and you may feel embarrassed, but it’s totally fine, that means you are in the process of becoming fluent in the language, so don’t worry about it, just keep talking to people.
 They don’t really care and they don’t remember about your mistake.

 In case you don’t find anyone to practice, it’s also effective to use alternative tools.
 We recommend you to try the Conversation Course in MochiKanji – Learn Japanese.
-MochiKanji offers daily conversational topics such as traveling, ordering food, getting directions… with two cute characters Mochi & Michi to help learners gain more input and increase their reflexes in Japanese communications.
+MochiKanji offers daily conversational topics such as traveling, ordering food, and getting directions… with two cute characters Mochi & Michi to help learners gain more input and increase their reflexes in Japanese communications.

-Lastly, the most important thing about learning language is to be consistent because there is no end to learning language.
+Lastly, the most important thing about learning a language is to be consistent because there is no end to learning a language.
 If you learn step by step, day by day, you will find your language level improving dramatically after a long time.
-You should practice regularly, even if it’s just for a short time each day and enjoy your learning process.
+You should practice regularly, even if it’s just for a short time each day, and enjoy your learning process.
 For example, you can experience a lesson on the MochiKanji app, or you can enjoy a short Japanese anime before going to bed.
 Anyway, feel free to apply any method that helps you keep going with your study, as long as you feel it’s effective and it piques your interest.